 The county is also known for the Devon coast to coast cycle route, which runs from Ilfracombe on the northern coast to Plymouth on the south coast.
 The route is roughly 100 miles in length and you can choose to complete the trip in one day or more.

 And finally, there’s the cycling on Dartmoor.
 Just the word “Dartmoor” conjures up associations with bleak prisons and wild ponies!
-If you’re someone that likes their gradients savage, their landscapes windswept and you don’t mind road surfaces that are far from perfect, Dartmoor may well be for you.
+If you’re someone that likes their gradients savage, their landscapes windswept and you don’t mind road surfaces that are far from perfect, Dartmoor may well be for you – it is definitely home to some of the more challenging but best Devon cycling routes.

 Devon’s cycling climbs